How to add or update opam dependencies¶

 let octez_shell =

-entry of the manifest/main.ml and then run
+entry of the manifest/product_octez.ml and then run

 make -C manifest